Details

 Food

-Moroccan cuisine is world-famous, and your tour leader will be taking the chance to show you the best of it.
+Lunches and Dinners: Moroccan cuisine is world-famous, and your tour leader will be taking the chance to show you the best of it.

-Staples include cous cous, a type of grain, topped with stew; tagine, which is actually the name of the pot this tasty dish is cooked in; and brochette, the local variety of barbecued meat skewers.
+Staples include cous cous, a type of grain, topped with stew; tagine, which is actually the name of the pot this dish is cooked in; and brochette, the local variety of barbecued meat skewers.
 These dishes will generally cost between 45- 80 MAD, depending on the type of restaurant and which part of the country you are in.

-Other tastes not to be missed include pastilla, a sweet pasty with a savory filling and which is traditionally made with pigeon; and harira, a delicious soup made from chickpeas that is quite filling when paired with fresh bread.
+Other plates not to be missed include pastilla, a sweet pasty with a savory filling and which is traditionally made with pigeon; and harira, a soup made from chickpeas that is quite filling when paired with fresh bread.
 When you are on the coast, the fresh seafood cooked at one of the local markets is a must-eat!

-Morocco’s fresh orange juice is highly recommended, and you should not leave without trying a glass.
+Snacks: Morocco’s fresh orange juice is highly recommended, and you should not leave without trying a glass.
 The brave can try the tiny snails, which are perhaps the local’s favorite snack but you might prefer a cone of piping hot bite-size fried cake donuts.

 Language